kingsleychenlab/OrbitLab/README.md

 > **Note on the math:** the formulas below are written in LaTeX and render as
 > proper equations on GitHub and in the VS Code Markdown preview.
 If you are
-> reading this as raw text, the equations will appear as their source code
+> reading this as raw text, the equations appear as their source between `$`
-> between `$` signs — open it in a Markdown viewer to see them typeset.
+> signs — open it in a Markdown viewer to see them typeset.

 ![OrbitLab — Solar System](docs/solar-system.png)